 "There's that thought again - I see it, and I'm letting it be as it is (letting it pass, the same as it came)."

 It's simple, but it's not easy because you have to practice.
 You have to put in the time and effort to change the conditioning that has led you to this point.

-A consistent meditation practice (free guide here) helps you cultivate a stronger, more secure confidence that you can't get by any other means.
+A consistent meditation practice (free guide here) helps you cultivate mindfulness, which - when applied - will ultimately alleviate self-confidence issues.
 It does this by showing you how to shed the delusions of your mind, and how to distance yourself from the mental drama you've been subjected to your entire life.

 The second part of your question asks about living in the present moment.
 If your attention is focused on the task at hand - what is happening right here and now - you will perform better at anything you do (washing the dishes, talking with a friend, presenting to an audience, et cetera).
 If you don't allow your mind to distract you by pulling your attention into the past or projecting it into the future (or creating a fantasy for you to indulge), you are fully dedicated to the present moment and it will be reflected in your efforts and results.

 Staying grounded in the present moment will also help you accept what happens, and not let it condition (shape, determine) the next moment - and, the moment after that.
 For instance, if you stumble over a line while making a speech, you learn to accept it and move past it.
 It has already happened, you can't change it, and you don't get caught up in the mental dialogue telling you that you "screwed up," and that you're doing a bad job.
 Which almost always leads to more "screwing up."

 So often our minds take small stumbles and turn them into HUGE disasters.
 But, by being mindful, not following thoughts and emotions, and returning our attention to right here and now, we interrupt that process and keep it from unfolding.